Online Communication Degree Programs

 - Online Master’s in Communication Studies: These programs focus on advanced topics in communication theory and research in the field of communication.
 A master’s in communication studies curriculum typically includes coursework in research methodologies (e.g., qualitative, quantitative, and rhetorical methods).
 These programs may also include courses in rhetoric, information theory, and semiotics, and opportunities to use communication theory to examine interpersonal and group interactions, engage in social advocacy, and promote social well-being.

-- Online Master’s in Corporate and Strategic Marketing Communication: Students in these programs receive training and instruction in the application of communication theories and skills to managing an organization’s internal and external messaging and furthering an organization’s goals.
+- Online Master’s in Strategic and Corporate Communication: Students in these programs receive training and instruction in the application of communication theories and skills to managing an organization’s internal and external messaging and furthering an organization’s goals.
 This may include coursework in brand building, digital marketing, and other communication functions that are relevant to corporations and other business entities and organizations.
 These programs typically include courses in leadership, team building, persuasion, negotiations, crisis management, and public relations.

 - Online Master’s in Health Communication: These programs are designed to prepare students to work in the field of healthcare policy and health education and to use to the tools of communication to disseminate important health and medical information to the general public.
 Students in these programs may take courses in the design of healthcare campaigns, the use of health informatics, and the structure of the American healthcare system.
 They also study the dynamics of patient-provider interactions and how different social, cultural, and demographic groups respond to health information.